|Mouser (1983)||(Game Designer)|

 As the head programmer for Sirius Software, Nasir helped propel the company's profits into the millions.
 Nasir was extremely prolific, churning out 12 games in one year alone.
 Nasir didn't like the way Sirius was being run and decided to leave and start anew and create a new company, Gebelli Software, which produced and published a small number of titles.

 After the closing of Gebelli Software in 1984, Nasir (an Iranian) went on a long vacation travelling the world.
 He came back in 1986 and went to visit his friend Doug Carlston, owner of Broderbund .
 He told Doug he wanted to get back to game coding and asked what he should do.
-Doug told him about the rise of the Nintendo gaming system and that Nasir should start programming on it - Doug offered to fly to Japan with Nasir and introduce him to his friends at Nintendo and Square.
+Doug told him about the rise of the Nintendo gaming system and that Nasir should start programming on it - Doug offered to fly to Japan with Nasir and introduce him to his friends at Square.

 The known Square games that Nasir produced are: Battles of the 3D World Runner, Rad Racer, Rad Racer II, Final Fantasy I, Final Fantasy II, Final Fantasy III and Secret of Mana.